Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/staking.md

 ## Redelegate

-Redelegating lets you transfer staked Luna from one validator to another without waiting the 21-day unstaking period.
+Redelegating lets you transfer staked Odis from one validator to another without waiting the 21-day unstaking period.
 Redelegating happens instantly.

 :::{warning}
-When a user redelegates staked Luna from one validator to another, the validator receiving the staked Luna is barred from making further redelegation transactions for 21 days.
+When a user redelegates staked Odis from one validator to another, the validator receiving the staked Odis is barred from making further redelegation transactions for 21 days.
 This requirement only applies to the wallet that made the redelegation transaction.
 :::

 1. Open Daodiseo Station and connect your wallet.
 Click **Staking**.